input-output-hk/cardano-sl/docs/exceptions.md

 * `MaybeT`, `ExceptT e`
 * `CatchT`

+*Comment:* neither of these examples are of errors or exceptions!
+They are examples of normal values in the images of pure functions.
+The `Map` does not make any guarantee to that any particular key is in the map!
+Nor does the parser guarantee that every input will be recognized!
+These facts are reflected in the types.
+This has *nothing at all* to do with errors or exceptions.
+We need to strike this section out.

 Avoid using `Text` with the error message in place of `e` -- create a proper ADT.
 In case creating a proper ADT feels too cumbersome, use `CatchT`, which is equivalent to `ExceptT SomeException`.
 Note, however, that using `SomeException` in pure code is not the best practice, because the set of all possible exceptions is statically known.
 Use it only if you are lazy to define yet another ADT.

+*Comment:* nor is overusing exceptions the best practice, not the least because they do not appear in types, so we're essentially throwing away one of the strongest features of Haskell.
+Instead of conjuring up a new exception type and throwing it in the case of a completely normal condition, think about the contract that your function gives to its caller.
+Does the caller have a guarantee that this header hash picks out a block in the database?
+Of course not!
+So don't promise to give back a block for every input.
+That's not exceptional, that's not an error, that's a new point in the image type.

 Be careful not to use `MaybeT`, `ExceptT`, and `CatchT` in potentially impure code.
 When in doubt whether the code is potentially impure, use `MonadThrow`.